What to Expect During Chemical Peel Recovery

-If this is your first chemical peel, you may be wondering what you can expect after your procedure:
+If this is your first chemical peel, you may be wondering what you can expect after your chemical peel treatment:

 We receive these types of questions all the time from our chemical peel patients.
 That’s why we wanted to consolidate the answers into one easy-to-find location.